 Fenugreek seeds are high in soluble fiber, which helps reduce blood glucose by slowing digestion and absorption of carbohydrates.

-Research shows that a daily dose of 10 grams of fenugreek seeds soaked in hot water or added to yogurt may help control blood glucose.
+Research shows that 10 grams of fenugreek consumed daily, after the seeds are soaked in preferably hot water or added to yogurt appears to help control blood glucose.

 Another study found that baked goods made from fenugreek flour may reduce insulin resistance and increase glucose uptake from the bloodstream, thus regulating blood sugar.